 For over 70 years, Meadowmount has offered a unique environment for the study of music performance.
 Our students come from all over the world, making music the common language.

-Meadowmount accepts 200 students, ages 13 to 30, to live on-campus and are housed according to age and gender in cabins, houses and dormitories on our 275 acre campus.
+Meadowmount accepts 200 students, ages 13 to 30, to live on campus.
+Students are housed according to age and gender in cabins, houses and dormitories on our 275 acre campus.
 Minors are chaperoned by live-in counselors at a ratio of 1 counselor to 10 students.
 Resident Assistants oversee the adult housing.

-Concerts, chamber music coaching, chamber music rehearsals, weekly studio classes, guest artist master classes, rehearsals with accompanists and special events are scheduled afternoons and evenings.
+Concerts, chamber music coaching, chamber music rehearsals, weekly studio classes, guest artist master classes, rehearsals with accompanists and special events are in the scheduled afternoons and evenings.
 Private lessons are scheduled in the morning and afternoon.
-Weekly faculty master classes are open to all students regardless of instrument studied.
+Each faculty member holds weekly master classes that are open to all students regardless of instrument studied.
 Practice Saturday afternoon and Sunday is optional.

 For more information about program content visit Our Program section.

 Off-campus recreational activities are offered afternoons and weekends.They include hiking, shopping excursions, sightseeing and trips to Lake Placid and a water park in Lake George.

 To foster a safe and healthy environment for the Meadowmount community, students are required to abide by the published rules governing behavior.
 A copy of the School Rules is sent to each student upon acceptance and provided upon arrival.
 Rules are posted in each dormitory, each bedroom and in the common areas.
 A high degree of social maturity and professionalism is expected of each student.
 A strong willingness to work together, respect for the feelings of others and the motivation to practice 5 hours per day are necessary to achieve maximum results.